Balakovo: Russian Empire

 With the development of trade, the pier freight turnover grew, the fleet of freight and passenger ships increased.
 To repair them, the ship-repair industry was created.
 In 1897 the population of the village reached 18388 people.

 The beginning of the 20th century was marked by a significant expansion of the borders of the village, as well as an increase in the number of industrial enterprises.
 In May 1911, the Highest Ordinance was signed to confer on Balakovo the status of a city with the rights of self-government.
 Ivan Mamin, the industrialist, became the first city head.
 On the eve of the 1917 revolution, there were 6 churches, 7 schools, the grain market, the ironworks of Fyodor Blinov and the mechanical plant of oil engines of the Mamin brothers, ship repair and furniture workshops, sawmills, mills, a commercial college opened in 1910, with considerable financial assistance of the merchant - a patron of Ivan Kobzar, the Zemsky hospital and the city factory ambulance (polyclinic), a library, and a power plant, which was organized by the "Light" partnership.

 Inventors-self-taught Fyodor Abramovich Blinov and Yakov Mamin glorified Balakovo as the birthplace of the world's first caterpillar tractor, wheel self-propelled gun and Russian diesel engine.
 The plant of oil engines and tractors Yakov Mamin in 1915 produced 325 diesel engines, with a total capacity of 5100 horsepower.
 The image of the old Balakovo was created by such architects as H. F. Meyer and academician Fyodor Schechtel.
-Carefully preserving and restoring the historical landscape of the central part, the Balak people constantly improve the appearance of a new, young city with spacious avenues, straight as arrows, avenues, slender buildings with elegant facades.
+Carefully preserving and restoring the historical landscape of the central part, the people of Balakovo constantly improve the appearance of a new, young city with spacious avenues, straight as arrows, avenues, slender buildings with elegant facades.

 Soviet Union

-Until 1928, Balakovo was part of the Samara Governorate (Balakovo county existed in 1919-1924), after the Lower Volga region, from December 5, 1936, to the Saratov Oblast.
+Until 1928, Balakovo was part of the Samara Governorate (Balakovo county existed in 1919–1924), after the Lower Volga region, from December 5, 1936, to the Saratov Oblast.

 In the period from 1956 to 1971, the Saratov Hydroelectric Station was built in Balakovo, which led to the flooding of the Volga and the flooding of part of the coastal territory and the changing appearance of the modern city, as well as its sharp growth associated with obtaining the necessary electricity.
 In a short time the Balakovo industrial complex was created, numbering more than two dozen enterprises of chemistry, engineering, energy, construction industry, food industry.
 In 1985, the first power unit of the Balakovo Nuclear Power Plant was put into operation, which currently has 4 operating power units.

 As a result of the referendum on December 22, 1996, the Balakovo municipal formation was created, which included the city of the regional subordination of Balakovo and the rural Balakovo district.
 In 2004 the Balakovo municipal formation was renamed Balakovo municipal district.